I have a vivid memory of the first time I visited Weedville, which is just north of Thunderbird Road and just east of 73rd Avenue in Peoria.

 Yes, Weedville is the dumbest name that I could possibly imagine.
 Even if Ora Weed couldn't have known what springs to mind nowadays when the word weed is mentioned, he must have known it wasn't what people wanted to see much of in their farms in 1911.
 These little communities competed with each other back then, and it looks like the more successful ones had names like Peoria, or Glendale, and especially Phoenix.

-Photo above: Ora Weed and family in 1912.
+Photo at the top of this post: Ora Weed and family in 1912.